Germany, France press Greece to make fast, credible proposals

 After talks with Hollande earlier in the day in Paris, Merkel said, "We say very clearly that the door for talks remains open and the meeting of euro zone leaders tomorrow should be understood in this sense."

-But, she added, the requirements were not in place at the moment to start negotiations about a concrete euro zone bailout fund programme.
+But, she added, the requirements were not in place at the moment to start negotiations about a concrete euro zone bailout fund program.

 A German finance ministry official dismissed the idea that Berlin would be willing to concede some debt relief to Athens, a position that Tsipras' government has long sought.